Concave game: Existence of equilibrium

-If the above conditions hold (that is, the space S of possible strategy profiles is convex, and each payoff function u_{i} is continuous in all strategies and of all players concave in the strategy of player i), then an equilibrium exists.
+If the above conditions hold (that is, the space S of possible strategy profiles is convex, and each payoff function u_{i} is continuous in the strategies of all players and concave in the strategy of player i), then a Nash equilibrium exists.
 The proof uses the Kakutani fixed-point theorem.

 Uniqueness of equilibrium

 Rosen also proved that, under certain technical conditions which include strict concavity, the equilibrium is unique.
 The conditions are explained below.